 Co-Owner of Lascaux Academy

 Lefteris was born and raised in Ypsilanti, MI, the son of Greek-Cypriot immigrants.
-After graduating from the University of Michigan in 1991, he moved to Japan where he worked as a production engineer for Toyota Motor Corp. at their headquarters in Aichi prefecture.
+After graduating from the University of Michigan in 1991, he moved to Japan where he worked as a production engineer for Toyota Motor Corp. at its headquarters in Aichi prefecture.

 Although Lefteris enjoyed his experience in Japan, he quickly became disillusioned with the automotive industry and the engineering profession in general, and so spent the next several years trying to figure out what to do with his life.
 He wanted to do more meaningful work for society and be of service to others, while at the same time continue to work with technology, but he had no clue what this consisted of.